-Do you want to become a nurse within the Harrogate District Foundation Trust (HDFT) in North Yorkshire?
-If you are successful in completing the course you will be committed to take up a guaranteed registered nurse role with the Trust for at least the first two years of your nursing career.
+If you're successful in completing this course, you'll be committed to take up a guaranteed registered nurse role with the Harrogate District Foundation Trust (HDFT) for at least the first two years of your nursing career.

 HDFT have a long history of supporting pre-registration nursing students within both hospital and community settings.
 On successful completion of this course, which utilises well established practice placement provision, you will be working for a Trust with a reputation for delivering high quality care to its patients.